-True wisdom is demonstrated in good conduct, which is pure, peaceable, gentle, easy to be entreated, full of mercy and good fruits, without partiality, and without hypocrisy.
+Good conduct that is pure, peaceable, gentle, easy to be entreated, full of mercy and good fruits, without partiality, and without hypocrisy demonstrate true wisdom.
 On the other hand, false wisdom is earthly, sensual, and devilish.

-5. Patience Under Oppression: The Endurance of Faith (5:1-12)
+5. Patience under Oppression: The Endurance of Faith (5:1-12)

-James urged the Christians to patiently endure their trials and tests because of their faith.
+James urged the Christians to endure patiently their trials and tests because of their faith.